ZhuMetLab/IsoNet/readme.md

 - `mass_diff_freq_cut_off`: The threshold for delta masses used for edge annotation based on its frequency in the KEGG database.

-## Run data processing work with IsoNet-r image
+## Run data processing work with isonet-r image

 - go to your data folder (e.g., data)